MPdeM/food_access/README.md

-# food_access: Analysis of food insecurity in USA
+# Analysis of food insecurity in USA

 Project Summary: The aim of these preliminary analysis is to address food access challenges using publicly available data.